Orioles score 6 in ninth, hold on to beat Rays 9-6

-ST. PETERSBURG, Fla.
-(AP) — Renato Nunez hit a three-run homer to complete a six-run ninth inning, and the Baltimore Orioles held on for a 9-6 victory over the Tampa Bay Rays on Wednesday night.
+Renato Nunez hit a three-run homer to complete a six-run ninth, and Baltimore held on for a 9-6 victory over the Tampa Bay Rays on Wednesday night.

+Nunez hit one of two three-run homers for the Orioles, but it took a diving lunge by reliever Mychal Givens to keep the Orioles from falling behind before the big inning.

+“We haven’t had a whole lot of late-game wins,” said a relieved manager Brandon Hyde.
+“With a six-run lead, obviously you should be able to hold that.
+But it’s baseball and things happen.”

-The Rays had their four-game winning streak snapped.
-They entered the day 5 1/2 games behind the AL East-leading New York Yankees.
+The Rays had their four-game winning streak snapped and fell 6 1/2 games behind the AL East-leading New York Yankees.

+“That inning kind of uploaded on us there.
+The leadoff walks are telling.
+It’s amazing how many times those guys come around and score,” said Rays manager Kevin Cash.
+“It’s frustrating.
+Look, when you lose late games, that’s going to be more frustrating than getting separated early.”

+“I think the error, for me, was in the first at-bat, a walk (of pinch-hitter Anthony Santander),” he said.

-Relief pitcher Mychal Givens (1-4) got his first win since Sept.
-24, 2017, after lunging to tag out a sliding Kevin Kiermaier near the plate, preventing the Rays from taking a 4-3 lead in the bottom of the eighth.
-Givens had lost 11 straight decisions.
+Givens (1-4) got his first win since Sept.
+24, 2017, after lunging to barely tag out a sliding Kevin Kiermaier near the plate, preventing the Rays from taking a 4-3 lead in the bottom of the eighth.
+Givens, who had lost 11 straight decisions, appeared to be injured after falling down after the play, but he got up and finished the inning.

+“I wouldn’t mind him flipping the ball to the catcher there, to be honest, and stay out of it,” Hyde said.
+“Obviously we need him, but it was a good play.”

 Rookie All-Star left-hander John Means started for Baltimore and pitched seven innings, leaving after throwing 98 pitches.